Internships at the British Institute of International and Comparative Law

 - Collective Redress

-- International Investment Law & International Dispute Resolution (Beginning September 2013)
+- International Investment Law & International Dispute Resolution (Beginning March 2014 and September 2014)

 - Private International Law